mbed-Infineon-XMC/FLASH-Example/README.md

 If button1 is pressed the actual value is programmed into Flash.
 A Flash write operation takes a long time.
 LED1 is switched on during this process.

-> NOTE!
-Flash memory is divided into sectors.
-Every secctor is again subvided into flash pages.
-An program cycle can be performed on page level but an erase cycle must be performed on sector level.
-A flash program cycle can only set a bit from 0 to 1.
-Therefore, an erase cycle must be perfomed before every program cycle.
-During this operation the OS kernel is blocked and can not operate.

 After a power-cycle the counter is not zero but has the last programed data.